sandynj11/Online-Library-Management-system/README.md

 RSCalendar.jar
 RSFoto_v1.0.jar
 RSTableMetro.jar
-To access the database side you must turn mysql server using xampp and then access the using the below php admin link http://127.0.0.1/phpmyadmin/index.php?route=/sql&pos=0&db=LIBRARY&table=USERS
+To access the database side you must turn mysql server using xampp and then access the database using the below php admin link http://127.0.0.1/phpmyadmin/index.php?route=/sql&pos=0&db=LIBRARY&table=USERS